RolandFaure/SRA-metagenome-sketches-databases/README.md

 Additionally, we provide an all-vs-all similarity matrix for all 4.8 million datasets, where similarity is defined as the Jaccard index between the 31-mer sets of the Logan assemblies.
 See [all-vs-all similarity matrix](#all-vs-all-similarity-matrix) section.

+The metadata associated with all the metagenomes in the database is available here [TODO].

+Tutorials on how to use these resources are available here:
+[TODO: example use cases with the resources - taxonomic classification (FracMinHash)?
+Cluster accessions from a BioProject by similarity (similarity matrix and vector database)?
+Find the biome of a given metagenome (vector database or directly similarity.logan-search.org]

 ## FracMinHashes

 FracMinHash sketches have been generated for all datasets using [sourmash](https://sourmash.readthedocs.io/en/latest/index.html), following the [FracMinHash](https://joss.theoj.org/papers/10.21105/joss.00027) methodology.
 Each sketch was created by selecting one in every thousand 31-mers using the command: `sourmash sketch dna -p dna,k=31,scaled=1000,abund file_to_sketch.fa -o sketch_file`.